iTwin/itwinjs-core/extensions/geonames/README.md

   npm run build
   ```

-4. Copy all the output files in the lib/build directory tree to imjs_extensions/geoPhoto directory in the web resources of the host application.
+4. Copy all the output files in the lib/build directory tree to the host app's ./build/imjs_extensions/geoNames directory.

 5. Start the host application - go to its directory and run: